Practice Makes Perfect - the unseen side of music making

 This work is repetitive, solitary and requires a considerable time investment but it's something the listening public isn't always aware of.
 I am exploring the repetitive and time-consuming element through photography to provide an insight into the private side of music making.

 No light painting is ever exactly the same and the results can be very surprising.
-Like music, they take time and practise to perfect but it's very rewarding to open the images up on screen after the shoot to see the results.
+Like music, they take time and practice to perfect and each session to date has presented fresh challenges and taught me something new about the process.
+However, it's very rewarding to open the images up on screen after the shoot to see the results.